African-American literature: African American criticism

 Some of the criticism of African American literature over the years has come from within the community; some argue that black literature sometimes does not portray black people in a positive light and that it should.

 W. E. B. Du Bois wrote in the NAACP's magazine The Crisis on this topic, saying in 1921: "We want everything that is said about us to tell of the best and highest and noblest in us.
 We insist that our Art and Propaganda be one."
 He added in 1926, "All Art is propaganda and ever must be, despite the wailing of the purists."
 Du Bois and the editors of The Crisis consistently stated that literature was a tool in the struggle for African American political liberation.

 Du Bois's belief in the propaganda value of art showed when he clashed in 1928 with the author Claude McKay over his best-selling novel Home to Harlem.
 Du Bois thought the novel's frank depictions of sexuality and the nightlife in Harlem appealed only to the "prurient demand[s]" of white readers and publishers looking for portrayals of Black "licentiousness".
 Du Bois said, Home to Harlem' ... for the most part nauseates me, and after the dirtier parts of its filth I feel distinctly like taking a bath."
 Others made similar criticism of Wallace Thurman's novel The Blacker the Berry in 1929.
-Addressing prejudice between lighter-skinned and darker-skinned Blacks, the novel infuriated many African Americans, who did not like the public airing of their "dirty laundry".
+Addressing prejudice between lighter-skinned and darker-skinned Blacks, the novel infuriated a number of African Americans, who did not like the public airing of their "dirty laundry".

 Many African American writers thought their literature should present the full truth about life and people.
 Langston Hughes articulated this view in his essay "The Negro Artist and the Racial Mountain" (1926).
 He wrote that Black artists intended to express themselves freely no matter what the Black public or white public thought.

 More recently, some critics accused Alice Walker of unfairly attacking black men in her novel The Color Purple (1982).
 In his updated 1995 introduction to his novel Oxherding Tale, Charles Johnson criticized Walker's novel for its negative portrayal of African American men: "I leave it to readers to decide which book pushes harder at the boundaries of convention, and inhabits most confidently the space where fiction and philosophy meet."
 Walker responded in her essays The Same River Twice: Honoring the Difficult (1998).